ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/secure_harden_portal.md

 If you do not add your trusted API hosts to this field, all requests to those hosts will be rejected by API Portal.

-## Change the location of API Portal log files

-By default, API Portal saves the Apache log files in the `htdocs` directory.
-For increased security, you can configure a different location to save the log files:

-1. In the JAI, click **System > Global Configuration**.
-2. On the **System** tab, enter the new location in the **Path to Log Folder** field.
-Apache must have permission to write to the new location.
-3. Click **Save**.

 ## Configure Apache

 ### Update apiportal.conf